Learn Spanish and walk the Camino de Santiago, Spain

 We promote local environmental projects and initiatives, and use these as a point of interest in our walks.
 This improves knowledge, awareness and allows a positive transfer of ideas.

-We walk responsibly minimising soil erosion and disruption to animals.
-We use lesser known routes to minimise over exploitation and damage.
+We walk responsibly, minimising soil erosion and disruption to animals.
+We use lesser known routes to halt over exploitation and damage.

 PeopleWe want our business to have a socially positive impact locally and beyond.
 We visit local businesses and promote traditional practices that do not abuse the environment.

-We are active in our local community, for example we organise cinema nights in the school and conversation exchange opportunities (such our "Menage a three" nights where Spanish, English and French are spoken over a glass of wine).
-We also work with local businesses to promote sustainable development.
+We take an active interest in other local businesses, for example helping out when things are busy at one of our neighbour’s traditional farms.
+We organize cinema nights at the school for the locals, as well as conversation exchange opportunities (such our "Menage a three" nights where Spanish, English and French are spoken over a glass of wine).
+We also work with local projects to promote sustainable development.